abilia/shrimp/README.md

 #### Prequisits and trouble shoot
 Target API 26 Android 8.0 (Oreo)

+#### Start and run
+Install emulator (https://developer.android.com/studio/run/emulator) or connect an Android phone to the computer.
+Install a debug .apk with `gradlew installDebug`.

+Start the `shrimp` application to view a greeting

 ## Task 1
 Solve at home.
 Make a pull request against this repo.